 Pete Shops & Sites.
 I have shopped at the retailers listed in the Pete Shops & Sites menu and can recommend them all without hesitation.
 For those living in the US, you’ll find some amazing Petes at the smaller European sites that are either unavailable in the US or no longer in production.
 All the foreign sites will respond in English to your queries.
 They all ship with DHL or other quick-service shippers.
 When in doubt, don’t buy, and when buying, don’t buy if a vendor is shipping via their country’s postal service unless you are prepared to waited several weeks.

-Pete Geeks.
+Certified Pete Geeks.
 Companioners, collectors and consumers of Peterson pipes routinely refer to themselves as “Pete Geeks.”
 They are a very broad church, some interested in only the earliest Patent shapes, some in the current collectibles, some in the best bargains they can find on eBay.
 Some hate the P-Lip, others adore it.
 But all of them are passionate about it.

 Readers are encouraged to comment to posts, especially where they find mistakes or can elaborate on information given in a post.
 I also welcome suggestions for future posts.
 This is not really a forum, however, so while I indulge a few Grouches and encourage honest criticism, as soon as I suspect a commentator is trolling, he will be blocked.
-PPN is a non-monetized blog encouraging the enjoyment of Peterson pipes and tobacco pipe smoking and while diversity of opinion is respected, I have little tolerance for ill-will against the pipes and none for such behavior toward others.
+PPN is a non-monetized blog encouraging the enjoyment of Peterson pipes and tobacco pipe smoking.
+I respect diversity of opinion but have little tolerance for ill-will against the pipes and none at all for such behavior toward others.

 From time to time the blog offers opportunities to participate in a post and receive an honorary “C.P.G.”
 (Certified Pete Geek) designation and electronic certificate (suitable for downloading and display, of course) along with yearly “Merit Badges” pinned to the original electronic certificate and downloadable.